 Generally, report sales or exchanges (including like-kind exchanges) even if there is no gain or loss.
 In Part I, report the sale, exchange, or distribution of capital assets held 1 year or less.
 In Part II, report the sale, exchange, or distribution of capital assets held more than 1 year.
-Use the trade dates for the dates of acquisition and sale of stocks and bonds on an exchange or over-the-counter market.
+Use the trade dates for the dates of acquisition and sale of stocks and bonds traded on an exchange or over-the-counter market.

 Column (e)-Cost or other basis.
 In determining gain or loss, the basis of property is generally its cost (see section 1012 and related regulations).
-The exceptions to the general rule are provided in sections contained in subchapters C, K, O, and P of the Code.
-For example, if the corporation acquired the property by dividend, liquidation of another corporation, transfer from a shareholder, reorganization, bequest, contribution or gift, tax-free exchange, involuntary conversion, certain asset acquisitions, or wash sale of stock, see sections 301 (or 1059), 334, 362 (or 358), 1014, 1015, 1031, 1033, 1060, and 1091, respectively.
+Special rules for determining basis are provided in sections in subchapters C, K, O, and P of the Code.
+These rules may apply to the corporation on the receipt of certain distributions with respect to stock (section 301), liquidation of another corporation (334), transfer to another corporation (358), transfer from a shareholder or reorganization (362), bequest (1014), contribution or gift (1015), tax-free exchange (1031), involuntary conversion (1033), certain asset acquisitions (1060), or wash sale of stock (1091).
 Attach an explanation if you use a basis other than actual cash cost of the property.